GregoryAshton/GregoryAshton.github.io/source/docs/index.md

 ## News

+* 26/Oct/2021 A paper led by the ICG's Simone Mozzon [Does non-stationary noise in LIGO and Virgo affect the estimation of H0?](https://arxiv.org/abs/2110.11731) hit the arXiv today.

 * 07/Oct/2021 New paper day!
 [Parameterised population models of transient non-Gaussian noise in the LIGO gravitational-wave detectors](https://ui.adsabs.harvard.edu/abs/2021arXiv211002689A/abstract).
 This work has taken nearly 2 years from the initial conception, a huge amount of computing, and lots of thinking.
 I really enjoyed getting into a new aspect of GW astronomy, namely the characterisation of the detector.

 * 17/Sep/2021 My daughter Ada was born at 4am.
 Very happy, excited, and tired!